Razorsheep/nova-progressbar-card/README.md

 This package allows you to add progressbar cards to your resources and dashboards in [Nova](https://nova.laravel.com).

+#### DISCLAIMER:
+This package is still work in progress.
+Feel free to help improve it.

 * [Requirements](#requirements)
 * [Installation](#installation)
 * [Basic Usage](#basic-usage)